grantcarthew/start-prototype/docs/cli/start-init.md

 **What init does:**

-1. Checks for existing configuration (offers backup if found)
+1. Asks for target location (global or local) unless `--local` or `--force` provided
-2. Asks where to create config (global or local) if scope not specified
+2. Checks for existing configuration at target location (prompts for backup unless `--force`)
 3. Fetches latest agent configurations from GitHub
 4. Auto-detects installed agents in PATH
-5. Prompts for additional agents to configure
+5. Interactive mode: Prompts for additional agents and default agent selection
-6. Prompts for default agent selection
+6. Automatic mode (`--force`): Configures all detected agents, uses first as default
-7. Creates config at chosen location
+7. Creates multi-file config at target location
 8. Adds default context document configuration

 **When to run init:**